 - Attend Hall Staff meetings

-- Contribute to on call duty rotation with Head Staff
+- Contribute to on call duty rotation with Head Staff (nightly duty covered by Head Staff members; usually 2-3 times per week)

-- Participate in University Hall Staff training
+- Participate in University Hall Staff Formation

 - Attend monthly AR development meetings